 - 5.4 The Councils will subsequently submit evidence in connection with the principal/main issues referred to in this statement.
-At present it is considered that at least 5 witnesses may be called by the Councils dealing with the following reasons for refusal:

-- Lack of Masterplan

-- Humber Doucy Lane main access character and visual impacts

-- Landscape and heritage impacts

-- Ecology

-- HRA mitigation

-- Air Quality

-- Loss of Sports Pitches

-- Housing

-- Open Space and Green Infrastructure,

-- 5.5 The Councils will also provide evidence concerning matters of planning policy and overall planning balance, together with (in so far is appropriate) Planning Obligations and conditions.

-- 5.6 The Councils will rely on evidence produced by Suffolk County Council ("SCC") as a Rule 6 party in respect of the following matters:

-- Highways and Transport

-- Humber Doucy Lane main access technical considerations

-- Surface Water Drainage

-- Archaeology

-- S106 Planning Obligations and conditions

-- 5.7 The Councils may also reference/rely on evidence produced and submitted to the Council and PINS by third parties, such as Sports England and Active Travel England.

-- 5.8 Notwithstanding the Councils concerns that the application was made prematurely, and the clear indication from PINS that the appeal process should not used to evolve a scheme, the Councils will continue work with the Appellant to see whether the issues raised by the reasons for refusal can be narrowed.

-- 5.9 On 5th November 2024 (received 6th November 2024) Phase 2 Planning wrote to the Councils concerning reasons for refusal 5 (drainage), 6 (ecology), 8 (Archaeology) and 9 (Air Quality).
-Accompanying this letter was new substantial evidence concerning ecology (Supplementary Ecological Reports for Bats (CSA/ 6675/10); Dormouse (CSA/6675/11); Birds (CSA/6675/12) and Great Crested Newts (CSA/6675/13) all dated November 2024.

-- 5.10Given the limited time since receipt of this letter, the Councils have not been able to review all of the information provided.
+At present it is considered that at least 3 5 witnesses may be called by the Councils dealing with the following reasons for refusal: - Lack of Masterplan - Humber Doucy Lane main access character and visual impacts - Landscape and heritage impacts - Ecology (capable of being addressed by conditions and/or obligations) - HRA mitigation - Air Quality (capable of being addressed by conditions and/or obligations) - Loss of Sports Pitches - Housing - Open Space and Green Infrastructure, - 5.5 The Councils will also provide evidence concerning matters of planning policy and overall planning balance, together with (in so far is appropriate) Planning Obligations and conditions. - 5.6 The Councils will rely on evidence produced by Suffolk County Council ("SCC") as a Rule 6 party in respect of the following matters: - Highways and Transport - Humber Doucy Lane main access technical considerations - Surface Water Drainage - Archaeology - S106 Planning Obligations and conditions - 5.7 The Councils may also reference/rely on evidence produced and submitted to the Council and PINS by third parties, such as Sports England and Active Travel England. - 5.8 Notwithstanding the Councils concerns that the application was made prematurely, and the clear indication from PINS that the appeal process should not used to evolve a scheme, the Councils will continue work with the Appellant to see whether the issues raised by the reasons for refusal can be narrowed. - 5.9 On 5th November 2024 (received 6th November 2024) Phase 2 Planning wrote to the Councils concerning reasons for refusal 5 (drainage), 6 (ecology), 8 (Archaeology) and 9 (Air Quality).
+Accompanying this letter was new substantial evidence concerning ecology (Supplementary Ecological Reports for Bats (CSA/ 6675/10); Dormouse (CSA/6675/11); Birds (CSA/6675/12) and Great Crested Newts (CSA/6675/13) all dated November 2024. - 5.10Given the limited time since receipt of this letter, the Councils have not been able to review all of the information provided.
 However, we will work with SCC and the Appellant to agree whether, on the basis of the new information provided and in light of the matters raised in the correspondence, any of the RfRs have been overcome.
 The Councils outline their latest position on each of these RfR below, but anticipate being able to provide an update on these matters by the date of the Case Management Conference ('CMC', 19th November 2024).

-5.11It has been agreed between parties that topic based SoCGs will be worked upon to agree matters wherever possible in advance of the Inquiry.
-Joint SoCGs between the Appellants, IBC, ESC and Suffolk County Council are proposed for matters such as drainage and highways.
+- 5.11It has been agreed between parties that topic based SoCGs will be worked upon to agree matters wherever possible in advance of the Inquiry.
+Joint SoCGs between the Appellants, IBC, ESC and Suffolk County Council are proposed for matters such as drainage and highways. - 5.12 The Councils are now in a position to agree that matters of ecology (not including HRA) and Air Quality are capable of being addressed by conditions and/or planning obligations.
+In addition, having reviewed the evidence, they are no longer intending to argue that: (i) the identified adverse impact on designated heritage assets can be avoided or materially reduced; or (b) the impact on the character of Humber Doucy Lane as a result of the main access proposals impact could be avoided.